Voyz/databay/docs/source/extending/community_contributions.rst

     .. rubric:: Outlets

     When writing outlets supporting metadata, you should clearly describe the expected behaviour of each metadata in the documentation.

+    Your outlet should not exclusively rely on metadata and error out in its absence.
+Provide a method of setting default values for all metadata you expect and use these when encountering records that don't carry metadata.

     To prevent name clashing with other implementations, each metadata key should contain the name of your outlet included in its body.

     Incorrect: